MIntBus, MMktg and MHRM consultancy projects

-Our Master of International Business (MIntBus) and Master of Marketing (MMktg) programmes include a five-week consultancy project that provides New Zealand companies with an excellent opportunity to tap into the academic and professional skills of our masters students.
+Our Master of International Business (MIntBus), Master of Marketing (MMktg) and Master of Human Resource Management (MHRM) programmes include a five-week consultancy project that provides New Zealand companies with an excellent opportunity to tap into the academic and professional skills of our masters students.

 Business Masters consultancy projects

 Using robust research data from the University, plus the company’s own data, students investigate a company issue that relates to international business or marketing, developing strategies and recommendations that are compiled into a final report.